mislav/git-deploy/README.markdown

 * Support for deployment on multiple hosts.
 This is a slightly different strategy based on git pull instead of push; something in-between regular "remote cache" strategy and the aforementioned
 * Better configurability
 * Steps forward to supporting more existing 3rd-party Capistrano tasks, like that of the EngineYard gem
-* Support for multiple environments on the same server: production, staging, etc.
+* Support for multiple environments on the same server (production, staging, continuous integration, etc.) sharing the same git repo, so you don't have to push same objects twice
 * Automatic submodule conflict resolving